-1. Increase the level of public art including outdoor mosaics and open sculpture gardens.

-Lead Organization: Arts Council of Kern, neighborhood associations

-Funding: Private donations, development assessments

-2. Sponsor a contest to design an art plan for use throughout the community.

-Lead Organization: Arts Council of Kern
+- Increase the level of public art including outdoor mosaics and open sculpture gardens.
+Lead Organization: Arts Council of Kern, neighborhood associations Time Frame: 2001 Funding: Private donations, development assessments - Sponsor a contest to design an art plan for use throughout the community.
+Lead Organization: Arts Council of Kern Time Frame: 2001

-Strategy #13 - Assure broad-based recreation programs in all neighborhoods of Greater Bakersfield at area parks, schools and community based organizations.

-I. Establish a recreation master plan based on the North Bakersfield Recreation and Park District model for use in all neighborhoods.
+1. Establish a recreation master plan based on the North Bakersfield Recreation and Park District model for use in all neighborhoods.

 Lead Organization: City, County park districts.
+Time Frame: 2002